Currently Available Units

 Walking and bicycling are easy modes of transportation when looking to get from one place to another in Bucktown.
 But if you're heading outside the neighborhood limits, grab a taxi (but be prepared to shell out more than $10 to get to downtown) or opt for public transportation.

 For $2.25 you can take the CTA, Chicago's public transportation system.
-CTA buses have several routes through Bucktown and stop at many of the neighborhood's well-traveled streets.
+CTA buses have several transportation routes through Bucktown and stop at many of the neighborhood's well-traveled streets.
 The city's subways and elevated train system (referred to as the “El”) also have a couple of stations in the neighborhood along the CTA Blue Line: one at Armitage & Western and another at Damen.

 If you're driving, Bucktown has easy access to the Kennedy Expressway at Fullerton, Armitage and North avenues.
 Beware of the parking situation: Most of the available spaces are on the street, although finding a spot that is actually available can be a bit tricky.
 Taxis are plentiful, especially at major intersections like Damen and Armitage avenues and North and Milwaukee avenues.